-This poster ad got a negative reaction from women for subtly describing them as shallow.
+This poster ad has grown infamous for its objectification of women.
+It was considered shocking and controversial when it was released.
 However, this ad might drive egoistic men who want to validate their machismo.

 These poster designs should be enough to make your blood boil.
-But the designer precisely invoked specific emotions he initially targeted with these poster examples.
-So kudos to him!
+But the designers precisely invoked specific emotions they initially targeted with these poster examples.
+So kudos to them!

 Do you need help with poster advertisements that stick in your prospects’ minds?
 Subscribe to Penji and get these benefits: